chew-z/itunes.vim/README.md

 Install and try for yourself:

-** I have just changed internal logic of the plugin.
-It works OK but I need a day to update README.**
+**I have just changed internal logic of the plugin.
+It works OK now with asynchronous loading of iTunes Library but I need a day to update README.
+And also to step back and comprehend this logic.**

 * Search tracks in Library on your Mac ```:Tunes ```